-Low progesterone levels can manifest in ways similar to the above, along with feeling anxious, not being able to fall or stay asleep, and menstrual headaches.Infertility and miscarriages can also be due to low progesterone levels.
+Low progesterone levels can manifest in ways similar to the above, along with infertility, miscarriages, feeling anxious, not being able to fall or stay asleep, mid-cycle spotting and menstrual headaches.

 Rebalancing your cycle using a simple food-based technique like seed rotation can help alleviate many of the symptoms in as little as one or two months.

 In a perfectly healthy woman, the menstrual cycle and the estrogen/progesterone production will happen naturally with no help or intervention.
 Unfortunately, this is not the case for many women today.

 The key culprits?
 Excessive stress leading to excessive cortisol release, environmental toxins, poor diet, food sensitivities, digestive issues, and high coffee or alcohol consumption can all contribute to irregular or painful periods and even infertility.

 Supporting the body with food that will help produce sufficient amounts of estrogen and progesterone is not only easy and cheap, but also non-invasive.
 This is why this form of healing is preferred by practitioners who work with food as medicine—this method works simply, while still being gentle on the body.

 Many women worry that they are already experiencing estrogen dominance, so why add more estrogen in the form of phytoestrogens found in some of the seeds in the seed rotation method?